22 RTA 0097

 Create fully accessible infill stations at Peterson/Ridge and Auburn Park.

-Develop an overall station accessibility plan for 2023.
+Develop an overall station accessibility plan.

 Continue train-tracker and elevator replacements across the system.